aikinci/droidbox/README.md

 droidbox
 ========

 A dockerized DroidBox https://code.google.com/p/droidbox/ instance.
+Get it from the Docker Hub https://registry.hub.docker.com/u/riker2000/droidbox/ Sourcecode is on GitHub https://github.com/aikinci/droidbox

 This is a ready to run Android sandbox enabling the user to run a dynamic analysis on an apk file.